astridvdm/nixos/README.md

 Inpiration included [nix-starter-configs], [Alex Kretzschmar], Ana Hoverbear's [Declarative GNOME configuration with NixOS] blog post which I plan to use extensively and wish I knew about sooner.

-A big thank you to [Martin Wimpress] for the format of this readme file and insiration for NixOS configuration, as well as the continued entertainment and knowledge provided by them in their various podcasts.
+A big thank you to [Martin Wimpress] for the format of this readme file and inspiration for NixOS configurations, as well as the continued entertainment and knowledge provided by them in their various podcasts.

 Of course a thank you to the wonderful project [NixOS] along with [Home Manager].